Sports Medicine Specialist Shares Aspects of an Outstanding Sports Career

 Athletes also find inspiration in wanting to leave the best possible legacy.
 “They see it as the best stage of their career as they have more experience to close their sports life in the best way,” he said, adding that “there is also a lot of self-confidence, that’s why they recover quickly from a negative result.”

-Two notable cases are Tom Brady Y Rafael Nadalwho despite being experienced players, continue to prove to be at the best level of their sports life.
+Two notable cases are Tom Brady Y Rafael Nadalwho despite being experienced players, continue to prove to be at the best level of their sporting life.

 four of the seven super bowls that has Brady obtained them between 37 and 43 years of age.
 Currently at 44 years old, he achieved one of the best seasons of his career, signing his best season in passing yards (5,316).